 A customer may ask the board for assistance in working out a reasonable payment agreement.
-The request for assistance must be made to the board within ten days after the rendering of the written refusal.
+The request for assistance must be made to the board within ten days after the written refusal is provided.
 During the review of this request, the utility shall not disconnect the service.